-On June 30, 1997 the Company filed a prospectus supplement with the Securities and Exchange Commission, for the proposed sale of 2,000,000 shares of the Company's common stock at an assumed offering price of \$22 9/16 per share.
-The assumed proceeds from the proposed offering, net of underwriters discount and transaction costs of \$2.8 million will be used to repay outstanding indebtedness.
+On June 30, 1997 the Company filed a preliminary prospectus supplement with the Securities and Exchange Commission, for the proposed sale of 2,000,000 shares of the Company's common stock.
+On July 23, 1997 the Company filed with the Securities and Exchange Commission a prospectus supplement for the sale of 2,000,000 shares of the Company's common stock at the offering price of \$23 1/2 per share.
+The assumed proceeds from the proposed offering, net of underwriters discount and transaction costs of \$3.0 million will be used to repay outstanding indebtedness.